 In the box, you’ll also receive an accessory pouch.
 This pouch contains 3 bobbins, a 3-piece needle set, a ball point needle, a twin needle, a cleaning brush, an eyelet punch, a screwdriver, 3 spool caps, an extra spool pin, and a seam ripper.
 Like I said, it really comes with everything you will need!
 There’s even an instructional DVD to accompany the instructional manual, in case you’d rather watch along than read a booklet.

 Brother HC1850 Pricing

-- Included accessories: The HC1850 quilting and sewing machine includes a wide table, 8 feet, instructional DVD, manual and more
+- INCLUDED ACCESSORIES: The HC1850 includes a wide table, 8 feet, instructional DVD, manual and more

 The Brother HC1850 is available directly from the Brother website as well as from Walmart for $190.
 For a computerized machine, this is a quite inexpensive find.
 The Brother site offers many optional supplies for an additional cost, including a 1/4 in. piecing foot for $16.99, a free motion foot for $36.99, a quilting guide for $11.99, a scissor kit for $99.99, and a 7mm walking foot for $97.99 Also available for purchase are countless 3-spool packs of thread, offered in just about any color you can imagine.
 Each of these packs is $24.99.
 The machine is listed on Amazon, offered with free shipping.
 If you would rather pick the machine up in store, most Walmart locations have it in stock, but you can always call ahead to make sure it is available.